Income Tax Act 2007

 DB 8: Interest: money borrowed to acquire shares in group companies, or

-"Claiming interest on money borrowed to buy shares in related companies"
+"Interest on money borrowed to buy shares in related companies can be deducted."

 Part DDeductions